ChatGPT for Virtual Assistants: Complete Guide to Use Cases, Prompts & Workflows (2026)

 What ChatGPT does not do reliably:

-- Guarantee factual accuracy on specific numbers, dates, or recent events
+- Guarantee factual accuracy on specific numbers, dates, or niche domain claims — verify all outputs before client delivery

 - Replace human judgment on relationship context, client-specific nuance, or strategic decisions